pertan4711/reactris/README.md

   - Custom block design page - editor to create your own block
   - Simplify config process including/excluding which blocks to use in game
 - check react versions
+- will try to move these issues to Github project space

 ## Available Scripts